We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 ‘Twas the month before Christmas and all through Tampa Bay, the citizens were stirring, getting ready for the big day!
 The twinkle lights were hung from Busch Gardens to Lowry Park Zoo, and everyone wished Santa would skate in downtown too!
-So with Dad in his flip flops and you in your shorts take the little ones out for a night on the town and celebrate the holiday magic going down.
-These top 10 Tampa Bay holiday events are sure to delight kids of all ages during the holiday season.
+If you are looking for fun Christmas events, Tampa is the place to be.
+Here is our guide to the action.
+Updated for 2020

-Head over to downtown Tampa’s Curtis Hixon Park where you’ll be skating on the great lawn with the big city lights in the background.
-While you’re in Curtis Hixon Park, make sure to stop and see the Christmas tree, or visit the Glazer Children’s Museum and the Tampa Museum of Art.
+Insider Tip: While you’re in Curtis Hixon Park, make sure to stop and see the City of Tampa Christmas tree, or visit the Glazer Children’s Museum and the Tampa Museum of Art.

 Historic Holiday Spirit

 Take a stroll through the University of Tampa and see the Victorian Christmas Stroll at the Henry B. Plant Museum’s annual old-time Christmas event.
 See nineteenth century Christmas decor with rooms displayed in both old and new holiday decorations.

 You can also drive along Ybor City’s historic 7th Avenue and see old-fashioned Christmas decor or visit the 1883 Safford House in Tarpon Springs and see the beautiful Victorian holiday decorations.

 Don’t miss the Enchanted Tree Lighting Ceremony and Holiday Street Party in Hyde Park Village.
 This family-friendly traditional event offers Santa’s arrival, live holiday music, food trucks, kid’s activities, and more.
 Cancelled for 2020.